JamesLeonDufour/commcare-2-kobo/README.md

 - The Application Structure API returns schema, not full raw XForm XML.
 Folder mode with exported XML is still the highest-fidelity path for XML-specific details.
 - Lookup-table choices are fetched from CommCare Fixture/Lookup Table rows and embedded into the XLSForm `choices` sheet.
 Large lookup tables can create large `.xlsx` files and slower Kobo imports.
 - Lookup-table fields are copied into the `choices` sheet as extra columns.
 Reserved XLSForm headers such as `name`, `list_name`, `label`, or `image` are renamed with a `lookup_` prefix, for example CommCare field `name` becomes `lookup_name`.
-- Simple lookup predicates like `departamento_id = /data/depto_registro` are converted to Kobo `choice_filter` syntax.
+- Simple lookup predicates like `region_id = /data/selected_region` are converted to Kobo `choice_filter` syntax.
 Complex predicates that depend on CommCare case/session data are not preserved automatically.
 - CommCare `casedb` and `commcaresession` expressions are omitted with warnings because Kobo does not have those runtime objects.
 - A dry run validates generated workbooks locally, but only an upload/import/deploy attempt can catch every Kobo/PyXForm server-side rule.